Alternative investments can play a powerful role in helping you achieve your goals

 2 Diversification does not ensure a profit or protect against loss in declining markets.
 Alternative investments involve limited access to the investment and may include, among other factors, the risks of investing in derivatives, using leverage, and engaging in shorts sales, a practice which can magnify potential losses or gains.
 Alternative investments are speculative and involve a high degree of risk and volatility.

-3Alternative investments are intended for qualified and suitable investors only.
+3Alternative investments are intended for qualified investors only.
 Alternative Investments such as derivatives, hedge funds, private equity funds, and funds of funds can result in higher return potential but also higher loss potential.
 Changes in economic conditions or other circumstances may adversely affect your investments.
 Before you invest in alternative investments, you should consider your overall financial situation, how much money you have to invest, your need for liquidity and your tolerance for risk.
 Alternative Investments are speculative and involve a high degree of risk.

-Some or all alternative investment programs may not be suitable for certain investors.
+Some or all alternative investment programs may not be in the best interest of certain investors.
 Investors must have a pre-existing relationship of six months or longer with the financial advisor before becoming pre-qualified to receive information on alternative investment products.
 No assurance can be given that any alternative investment's investment objectives will be achieved.
 Many alternative investment products are sold pursuant to exemptions from regulation and, for example, may not be subject to the same regulatory requirements as mutual funds.
 In addition to certain general risks each product will be subject to its own specifific risks, including strategy and market risk.
 Certain alternative investments require tax reports on Schedule K-1 to be prepared and filed.
 As a result, investors will likely be required to obtain extensions for filing federal, state, and local income tax returns each year.